sequra/integration-core-ui/README.md

 ## 4. Rebuilding After Changes

+The contents of the `dist` directory are automatically regenerated and committed to the repository on every push to any branch.
+This is handled by a GitHub Actions workflow, which runs `npm run dist` and commits any changes to `dist` back to the remote repository.
+You do not need to manually build or commit the `dist` directory when pushing changes; this process is fully automated.

-After every change to the UI source files, the next commant should be run:
+That said, if you want to manually trigger a rebuild of the `dist` directory after every change to the UI source files, the next command should be run:

 ```bash
 npm run dist